tkicks/comp398/hw06/README.md

 Data not scraped yet because of 404 error on course list in scraper.
 Fun.
+For the commit.